A uniform kernel trick for high-dimensional two-sample problems: Main results

 The following theorem establishes that unit balls (and even the union of units balls) of RKHS are universal Donsker.
-The proof can be found in Section \ref{sec:Proofs}.
-In the first part of the proof we use \cite[Theorem 1.1]{Marcus1985}, while in the second one we show that the union of unit balls is included in a ball of the space $\mathcal{H}_k$ by using Aronszajn's inclusion theorem (\cite[Theorem I]{Aronszajn1950}).
+In the first part of the proof (in Section \ref{sec:Proofs}) we use \cite[Theorem 1.1]{Marcus1985}, while in the second one we show that the union of unit balls is included in a ball of the space $\mathcal{H}_k$ by using Aronszajn's inclusion theorem (\cite[Theorem I]{Aronszajn1950}). \begin{Th} Assume that the kernel $k$ satisfies \ref{itm:Reg} and it is bounded on the diagonal, that is, $\underset{x\in\mathcal{X}}{\operatorname{sup}}\,(k(x,x))<\infty$.
+Then, the class $\mathcal{F}_{k}$ in \eqref{unit-ball} (i.e., the unit ball of $\mathcal{H}_k$) is universal Donsker.
+Moreover, if $\left\{k_{\lambda}:\lambda\in\Lambda\right\}$ and $k$ satisfy \ref{itm:Dom}, then the union $\mathcal{F}_{k,\Lambda}$ in \eqref{SKD-integral} is universal Donsker as well. \end{Th} This theorem extends \cite[Theorem 4.3]{Sriperumbudur2016}, where the Donsker property was shown under more demanding analytical conditions, to any family of kernels satisfying \ref{itm:Dom}.